notshi/dquery/dquery.md

 }
 ```

-## Display an element attribute, grouped in descending order
+### Display an element attribute, grouped in descending order
-Use ```as``` to name the columns
+Use `as` to name the columns.
-Order always depend on the column number or names, 3 being the count
-You can use multiple groups, as you would a table grouping columns
+Order follows `group by`, if stated.

 ```sql
 select